Bundie logoBundie

 Slippage Protection

 When bridging across chains, prices can shift between the time you submit and the time the bridge completes.
 Slippage protection sets a minimum acceptable output.
-If the actual output falls below it, the transaction reverts and your funds stay in your vault.
+If the actual output falls below it, the transaction reverts and your funds stay in your Account.

 You set a tolerance (0.5% strict, 1% normal, 2-3% lenient).
 Slippage is not a fee, it's a safety threshold.
 See Security for how it's enforced on-chain.